-Of course, when we analyzed it more detail, we can tell there are few differences between without NiSi filter and with NiSi filter.
+Of course, when we analyzed it in more detail, we can tell there are few differences between without NiSi filter and with NiSi filter.

-First, if we check the sky, the one with filter turn out more blue than the one without the filter.
+First, if we check the sky, the one with the filter turns out more blue than the one without the filter.
 You can assume it as a color cast.
 But if we check the color of something besides the sky, there is a little change of color.
 But soo little.
 You probably can’t even see the difference.

 Super Stopper ND Filter for Black and White Fine Art Photography

 Because fine art is subjective photography, this is my opinion based on my personal experience with NiSi Nano IR ND32000 (4.5) 15 stops filter.
 So I’m not sure you will feel the same way.
 But it works perfectly for me.

 These are some reasons super stopper ND filter for black and white fine art photography.

 The first thing that a filter that can reduce light up to 15 stops.
 So the main purpose of this filter is to create a long exposure effect, no matter what time of day it is.
 Even in the middle of the day.
 It works great for me because when I’m going for a photo walk, I usually up to midday, which is not ideal for photography.
 But the only choice I got.
 With 15 stops filter, I can still create long exposure, even in the harshest light.

 Another reason why super stopper ND filter for black and white fine art photography is in the detail.
 I’m not exactly sure if this is the filter or my camera fault.
 But when I’m using the filter, my photo got a bit softer on the detail.
 In many cases, that is a bad thing, but not for me.
 When I said softer, I’m not talking about the sharpness of the photo.